 From Figure \ref{real_data_wine}, we can conclude that ${\cal A}_h$-TKRR outperforms the other two methods in all the scenarios.
 This demonstrates the prediction performance of the red wine quality can be significantly improved by utilizing the source data.
 It is also interesting to notice that the prediction error of ${\cal A}_h$-TKRR decreases with the increasing of $n_{{\cal A}_h}$ and is much smaller than that of ${\cal A}_h$-TKRR-WD, which further verifies that the prediction enhancement is not simply due to the larger sample size, but also the effectiveness of transfer learning.

-\subsection{UK Used Car Data}
+\subsection{UK used car data}

-In this subsection, a real application to the UK used car price data is considered which is available in {\url{https://www.kaggle.com/datasets/kukuroo3/used-car-price-dataset-competition-format}}.
-This dataset comprises information from nine popular car brands in the UK market: Mercedes Benz (Merc), Ford, Volkswagen (VW), Bayerische Motoren Werke (BMW), Hyundai, Toyota, Skoda, Audi, and Vauxhall, and the sample sizes of each car brand are {$1219,1196,$ $1159,978,817,717,638,523$ and $385$}, respectively.
-The response variable is the price of each used car, and the covariates consist of crucial details about the used cars, such as registration year, mileage, road tax, miles per gallon (mpg), engine size, type of gearbox, and fuel type.
-The primary interest of this application is to predict the used car prices for some specific car brand to assist the seller for determining the optimal selling time, and thus we adopt transfer learning to enhance the prediction accuracy of one target car brand by utilizing the information of other car brands.
+In this subsection, we explore a practical application using the UK used car price dataset available at \url{https://www.kaggle.com/datasets/kukuroo3/used-car-price-dataset-competition-format}.
+The dataset contains data from nine prominent car brands in the UK market: Mercedes Benz (Merc), Ford, Volkswagen (VW), Bayerische Motoren Werke (BMW), Hyundai, Toyota, Skoda, Audi, and Vauxhall, with sample sizes of 1219, 1196, 1159, 978, 817, 717, 638, 523, and 385 respectively.
+The primary variable of interest is the price of each used car, with covariates that include essential details such as the registration year, mileage, road tax, miles per gallon (mpg), engine size, gearbox type, and fuel type.
+Our goal is to predict used car prices for specific brands, thereby aiding sellers in determining the optimal time to sell.
+To this end, transfer learning is employed to improve the prediction accuracy for a target car brand by leveraging information from other brands.

-Specifically, we sequentially treat the samples of each car brand as the target data and all the samples of the other car brands are the source data.
-For each target data, we randomly select half of them for training and use the rest of them to evaluate the prediction accuracy.
-Note that in this application, we don't have any prior information on which source is transferable, and thus SA-TKRR is adopted.
-Moreover, we compare the performance of SA-TKRR to the methods considered in Section \ref{5.2}, including KRR, Pooled-TKRR, AEW-TKRR, and D-TKRR.
-Each case is replicated 100 times and the averaged numerical performance is summarized in Table \ref{table1}.
+For our analysis, we treat the car brand samples sequentially as the target data, using the remaining brands' samples as the source data.
+For each target dataset, we randomly select half of the samples for training and use the remaining half to assess prediction accuracy.
+In this context, we lack prior knowledge about which sources are transferable, so we adopt SA-TKRR.
+Additionally, we benchmark the performance of SA-TKRR against other methods discussed in Section \ref{5.2}, including KRR, Pooled-TKRR, AEW-TKRR, and D-TKRR.
+Each scenario is replicated 100 times, and the average numerical performance is presented in Table \ref{table1}.